kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 > that the gateway can route to the correct backend MCP server."

 ### Security and Compliance

+**As a Payments Compliance Officer:**

+> "PCI-DSS 4.0 Requirement 3.4 mandates that Primary Account Numbers are
+> rendered unreadable wherever they are stored or transmitted.
+My
+> settlement and reconciliation backends return full PAN in response
+> bodies, and I want the gateway to mask all but the last four digits on
+> the way out, auditable in the same place as my routing configuration.
+> Trusting every backend team to redact correctly, or standing up a
+> separate scrubbing proxy, has repeatedly caused audit findings."

+**As a B2B API Integration Engineer:**

+> "My banking and payment partners sign requests by canonicalizing a
+> subset of JSON body fields (timestamp, account, amount) and sending
+> an HMAC-SHA256 signature in a header.
+I need the gateway to
+> reconstruct that canonical form, verify the signature, and reject on
+> mismatch before the request ever reaches a backend, the same way it
+> already terminates TLS.
+This is the same pattern used by GitHub
+> webhook signatures, AWS SigV4, and most payment-partner APIs."

 **As a Compliance Officer:**